Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 > ## 3.
 Launch an instance with a web server with termination protection enabled

-to do this, we will run the command below and specify the default subnet ID we copied before now, the security group we created just now
+To do this, we will run the command below and specify the default subnet ID we copied before now and the security group we created just now.

      aws ec2 run-instances \
     --image-id ami-03ededff12e34e59e \